Ben Woodburn: 2020–21 season: Loan to Blackpool

 On 16 October 2020, Woodburn joined Blackpool on loan until 17 January.
 He linked up again with the former under-23s head coach at Liverpool, now manager at Blackpool, Neil Critchley.
+He made his debut for the club on 20 October 2020, in a 1–0 defeat to Charlton Athletic.

 2021–22 season: Loan to Hearts

 On 23 August 2021, Woodburn signed with Scottish Premiership club Heart of Midlothian on a season-long loan.
+He made his debut for the club on 28 August 2021, in a 2–0 win against Dundee United.
+He scored his first goals for the club on 6 November 2021, netting twice in a 5–2 win against Dundee United.

 In June 2022, it was announced by Liverpool that he would leave the club at the end of the month when his contract expired.

 Preston North End

 On 4 July 2022, following the expiry of his Liverpool contract, Woodburn signed a one-year contract with Championship side Preston North End with an option for a further year.
-He scored on his debut in July 2022 against his former club Hearts in a 2–1 friendly win.
+He made his debut for the club on 30 July 2022, in a 0–0 draw with Wigan Athletic.
+He scored his first goal for the club on 23 August 2022, in a 2–1 defeat to Wolverhampton Wanderers in the EFL Cup.

 On 17 May 2024, the club announced he would be released in the summer when his contract expired.

 Salford City

-On 23 July 2024, Woodburn joined Salford City on a two-year contract.
+On 23 July 2024, Woodburn joined League Two side Salford City on a two-year contract.
+He made his debut for the club on 10 August 2024, in a 2–0 defeat to Port Vale.
+He scored his first goal for the club on 19 October 2024, in a 1–1 draw with Crewe Alexandra.